-Biodiversity is not distributed evenly across the planet, but follows patterns like the latitudinal species gradient or assembles in regional hotspots.
+Biodiversity is not distributed evenly across the planet, but follows patterns such as the latitudinal species gradient or assemblages in regional hotspots.
 Understanding these differences in spatial distribution and what causes them is a crucial aspect of evolutionary ecology.

-Overall, the most consistent feature of conifer hotspots is the lack of consistent differences with their surrounding areas, suggesting perhaps a bigger role played by geography than biology—that hotspots form not as a result of unique diversifaction processes, but rather a simple accumulation of regional diversity in stable, mountaneous areas.
+Overall, the study suggests a bigger role played by geography than biology, and that hotspots form not as a result of unique diversification processes, but rather a simple accumulation of regional diversity in stable, mountainous areas.